icy/rolo/README.md

   checking if there is a network socket that is open by the application and/or by `rolo`.

-  `rolo.rb` prevents a program from running more than one copy at a time;
+  `rolo` prevents a program from running more than one copy at a time;
   it is useful with cron to make sure that a job doesn't run before a previous one has finished. `robo.rb` is a ruby version of Timothy program <https://github.com/timkay/solo> with some more options.